 When he was younger, Martin didn’t plan on going to college.
-Now he aspires to be a cinematographer.
-Next year, he will be a first generation college student studying filmmaking.
+Now he aspires to be a cinematographer and is pursuing that as a first generation college student studying filmmaking.

-- Super Science Saturdays (1st-5th Grade): For 12 Saturdays during the school year, 240 students will get hands-on learning through field trips and age specific activities.
+For 12 Saturdays during the school year, 240 students in 1st to 5th grades get hands-on learning through field trips and age specific activities.

-“This camp was really instrumental in encouraging my daughter to pursue STEM subjects, but there’s a need for further encouragement as girls and students of color continue through the years of middle and high school.” — A STEM/Maker Camp Parent
+“This camp was really instrumental in encouraging my daughter to pursue STEM subjects, but there’s a need for further encouragement as girls and students of color continue through the years of middle and high school.``

 ``The students enjoyed science and math awareness in a fun way.
 They learned that making mistakes is an opportunity to learn.``